-Private equity and venture capital investments in India halved this year after hitting a peak in 2015 as investors tightened their purse strings, show provisional data from VCCEdge, the research platform of News Crop VCCircle.
+Private equity and venture capital investments in India halved this year after hitting a peak in 2015 as investors tightened their purse strings, show provisional data from VCCEdge, the research platform of News Corp VCCircle.

 Data collated through mid-December show that both the volume and value of PE and VC deals declined sharply, reflecting the slowdown in private investments was not just due to a few companies getting less money.

 The total value of private investments last year had got puffed up by few large funding rounds related to firms such as cab aggregator Ola.
 However, the decline in the deal volume this year shows the slowdown is much more broad-based.